-Gaining muscle mass comes from a combination of heavy weight training and an excess in calories.
-If you perform resistance training one to three days per week and you’re not eating more calories than you expend in a day, you probably won’t see a ton of muscle growth, however you will gain LEAN muscles which will aid in a sleeker, healthier version of YOU!!
+Gaining muscle mass comes from a combination of heavyweight training and excess in calories.
+If you perform resistance training one to three days per week and you’re not eating more calories than you expend in a day, you probably won’t see a ton of muscle growth, however, you will gain LEAN muscles which will aid in a sleeker, healthier version of YOU!!

 My Favorite Weight Lifting Programs

 With all that said above, I wanted to share some of my favorite weight lifting programs.

 - 80 Day Obsession

 If you are interested in trying any of these programs, I run monthly challenge groups to help support you not only with the workouts but the nutrition aspect as well.